yotoplay/twine-to-yoto/README.md

 4. Creates git tag
 5. Publishes to npm (if configured)

-#### Bitbucket Setup
+#### GitHub Setup

-For Bitbucket Pipelines, ensure these repository variables are set:
+The GitHub Actions workflow will automatically handle releases.
+Ensure these repository secrets are set in GitHub:

-- `BITBUCKET_ACCESS_TOKEN` - Bitbucket access token with repo permissions (optional)
+- `NPM_TOKEN` - NPM access token (optional, for npm publishing)

 Note: NPM publishing is currently disabled.
 To enable it, add `@semantic-release/npm` to the plugins in `.releaserc.json`.

-#### GitHub Setup (Future Migration)

-When migrating to GitHub, the GitHub Actions workflow will automatically handle releases.

 #### Manual Release